usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 ### base64Binary

-Represents a string containing arbitrary Base64-encoded binary data.
+A string representing arbitrary Base64-encoded binary data.

 In XML Schema this is represented as the built in type [base64Binary](https://www.w3.org/TR/xmlschema11-2/#base64Binary) until a suitable pattern can be developed.